Korean, Edit

 ○ 3rd.
 Blood delivers salts to tissues for osmolality

 ○ 4th.
-Osmotic pressure increases tissue content
+Osmotic pressure increases water content in tissue

 Cause 3.
-Fast
+Fasting

 ○ 1st.
 Reduced concentration of albumin, a temporary energy source in the blood

 ○ 2nd.
-Blood Osmotic Reduction Effect
+Blood Osmotic Pressure Reduction Effect

 ○ 4th.
 Edema occurs